medic15/baremail/docs/src/index.rst

 Lesser Warnings
 ===============
-I'm an embedded systems engineer not a Pythonista.
+The developer is an embedded systems engineer not a Pythonista.
 You won't find any list comprehension or decorators within.

 This is alpha code.
-There are a ton of todo items to be done.
-I'll be tackling those as time allows.
+There is a great deal of todo to be done.

+This code is tested and run on an Ubuntu base system using the Thunderbird client.
+A broader test base is needed.

 Running
 =======